 What Should Business Development Corporation of America (BDCA) Investors Do?

-If you are an investor in BDCA or any similar non-traded BDC or non-traded REIT investment, and it was not a suitable or appropriate investment for you.
-You are facing a substantial loss, whether it has been realized (sold) or unrealized (remains unsold).
+If you are an investor in BDCA or any similar non-traded BDC or non-traded REIT investment, you should check with an investment fraud lawyer to make sure that it was properly sold to you.
+Many investors are facing substantial losses, whether it has been realized (sold) or unrealized (remains unsold).

-You should review your account statements and, investigate description issues pricing issues, and compare secondary market valuations that might be available.
-If this seems overwhelming, contact an experienced investment fraud lawyer as they will often help provide this review and information free of charge.
+In addition, you should review your account statements and, investigate description issues, pricing issues, and compare secondary market valuations that might be available.
+If this seems overwhelming, contact an experienced investment fraud lawyer, who will often help provide this review and information free of charge.

 If you do determine that you have significant investment losses, you have some choices.